leilafouda/lfouda/content/research/index.md

   width: 20%
 ---

 My research interests lie in furthering our understanding and filling knowledge gaps on marine species and their relationship with the wider environment.
 I use multifarious technology including telemetry, genetic analysis, and stable isotopes to answer questions on species behaviour and range, population dynamics, feeding ecology, and habitat use.
+The foraging and movement ecology of many marine species are necessarily dynamic given the influence of multiple ephemeral ecological and environmental drivers on life history needs.
+Understanding where animals are and why is key for both individual and population fitness, particularly under current global change regimes.
+As a marine ecologist, I seek to determine and understand where and why marine animals conduct key life history behaviours in the context of anthropogenic and environmental influences.

+## Project 1

+## Project 2

+**Ultimately my work uses a combination of novel and established technologies and quantitative approaches to investigate the behaviour of marine species of conservation concern to help inform decisions that collectively impact individual and population fitness in increasingly anthropogenically-influenced ocean environments.**

 I have extensive and varied experiences in both field and laboratory-based skills and have worked at remote field sites while conducted surveys from vessels and land.
 I can think quickly and adapt as situations change.
 In the lab I am thorough and meticulous both in an established laboratory setting and at temporary field site set ups.
 Furthermore, I am committed to passing on my knowledge and skills to the next generation of scientists as well as promoting peer-to-peer learning.